Comcast/cmb/README.txt

 Active-Passive Mode

-A CQS deployment consists of a Cassandra ring, one or more Redis shards and one or more CMB service endpoints hosting the CNS/CQS REST API front end and Web UI .
+A CQS deployment consists of a Cassandra ring, one or more Redis shards and one or more CMB service endpoints hosting the CNS/CQS REST API front end and Web UI.
 A production deployment typically consists of two (or more) identical deployments in separate data centers with the ability to fail-over in case the service in one data center becomes unavailable.

-A small two-data-center deployment could look like this: One 8-Node Cassandra ring (4 nodes in each data center), 2 independent redis shards per data center (4 machines total), 2 redundant CQS API servers per data center (also 4 machines total).
+A small two-data-center deployment could look like this: One 8-Node Cassandra ring (4 nodes in each data center), 2 independent redis shards per data center (4 nodes total), 2 redundant CQS API servers per data center (also 4 nodes total).
 Each data center also hosts a simple load balancer directing traffic to its two CQS API servers.
 One of the two data centers is the designated active data center while the second one operates in stand by mode.
 All CQS API calls are routed through a global